 Exciting via Mailbox Peak New Trail

-Two men came up as we made our way down to the boulder field.
-Right then, I decided to check out the new trail from 2014 after our previous visit.
-I found the unmarked fork shortly after going back into the forest.
+Two men came up as we descended to the boulder field.
+Then I decided to check out the new trail built in 2014 since our previous visit.
+I soon found the unmarked fork after returning to the trees.

-We found fresh snow in the upper trail, so snowshoes came in quite handy.
-Then I switched to microspikes on firmer snow for the lower two-mile hike back to the new trailhead.
-We met seven people en route, pretty quiet for a sunny Friday!
+We found fresh snow in the upper trail, which made snowshoes very handy.
+I switched to microspikes on firmer snow for the lower two miles to the new trailhead.
+Then we met seven people en route; pretty quiet for a sunny Friday!

 See more trip photos here.